James scores 35, Lakers beat Raptors in OT, snap 3-game skid

 GOOD WEEK FOR A.D.

 Injured Lakers forward Anthony Davis tested his sprained right foot by taking some shots on the court before the game.
-Davis sat for the 12th straight game, but Lakers coach Frank Vogel said the star big man is making progress in the intensity of his work.
+Davis sat for the 12th straight game, but Vogel said the star big man is making progress in the intensity of his work.

 “Anthony has had a good week,” Vogel said.
 “He’s had a productive week.”